 The other group that gets weirdly argumentative is a discussion site for Little Free Library owners, called “stewards.”
 These are Little Free Libraries, those boxes of free books you often see in front of houses (including mine).
 Little Free Library stewards a nice, neighborly group of people who just want to give away books, right?
 Well, usually.

-But there is a recurring battle on the LFL page because some stewards are hardcore about enforcing rules about their book boxes and others are more relaxes.
+But there is a recurring battle on the LFL page because some stewards are hardcore about setting and enforcing rules about their book boxes and others are more relaxed.

 Stewards of the hardcore type want to enforce strict rules: rules about users who take a book without leaving one, users who keep the books instead of returning them, and users who take too many books.
 Other LFL stewards are happy to have users take whatever books they want and in whatever number, do what they want with the books, and donate books to replace the ones they take only if you feel like it.
 I am personally of the laid-back faction.